FryFand/FryFand/README.md

 ## Contacts

-you can write at any time
+You can write to these contacts at any time:

 Discord: fryfand